Ray0737/Study_Planner_Program/README.md

 5. Human Resource Management (Assigning work)

 ## NOTED:
-For Editing | Username: Test_user / Password: 0123
+For Editing | Username: Test_user / Password: 0123 | You can compile it into .exe by following these steps:
+1. Install PyInstaller.
+Open your terminal and type the install command in.
+Command: pip install pyinstaller
+2. Navigate to your script's directory Example: cd path\to\your\script\folder
+3. Run PyInstaller.
+Key in this command in terminal: pyinstaller --onefile --windowed "GUI To-do List.py"